-International sales contracts are subject in the first place to the UN Convention on Contracts for the International Sale of Goods, which applies automatically between businesses from any of the large number of contracting States wherever the parties have not opted sufficiently clearly for the law of a particular country only – optimally by waiving the UN Sales Convention.
+International sales contracts are subject in the first place to the UN Convention on Contracts for the International Sale of Goods, which applies automatically between businesses from any of the large number of contracting States unless the parties have ruled this out sufficiently clearly, for example by ’waiving the UN Sales Convention’.

-For all other contracts concluded since 17 December 2009, the question of the applicable law is determined in accordance with the Rome I Regulation.
-In addition, Articles 46b and 46c EGBGB, adopted in implementation of that Regulation, are also applicable.
+For all other promissory contracts concluded since 17 December 2009, the question of the applicable law is, in principle, determined in accordance with the Rome I Regulation, unless the contract is outside the scope of this Regulation, such as property-law contracts.
+In addition, Article 46b (f) of the EGBGB, adopted in implementation of that Regulation, are also applicable.